NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Model evaluation

 \subsection{Performance assessment}

 The evaluation of HCI detection algorithms consists of minimizing the false positive rate (FPR) while maximizing the true positive rate (TPR) at different detection thresholds applied in the final detection map.
-This information is summarized by a curve in the Receiver Operating Characteristics (ROC) space, where each point in the curve captures both metrics at a given threshold value \citep{Gomez2018Supervised, Dahlqvist2020Regime}.
-In order to produce ROC curves for various versions of \varSODINN{} applied on a given \varADI{} sequence $D$, we first build the evaluation set $\mathcal{D}_{eval}=\{D_{1}, D_{2}, D_{3}, \dots, D_{s}\}$ containing $s$ synthetic data sets $D_i$, where each synthetic data set is a copy of $D$ with one fake companion injection per noise regime.
-Here, we limit the number of injected companions to one at a time, as having more than one companion per data cube is unnecessary due our approach to detect exoplanets locally.
-The coordinates of these injections are randomly selected within the considered noise regime boundaries, and their fluxes are randomly set within a pre-defined range of fluxes that correspond to a S/N range between one and two in the processed frame.
-Hence, each algorithm provides $s$ final detection maps, from which true positives (TPs) and false positives (FPs) indicators are computed across the whole noise regime field-of-view at different detection thresholds.
-Then, all these indicators are averaged and the corresponding ROC curve for the considered noise regime is produced.
-Instead of using the FPR as in standard ROC curves, here we used the mean number of FPs within the whole field-of-view, which is more representative of the HCI detection task and facilitates the interpretation of our performance simulations.
+This information is summarized by a curve in the receiver operating characteristics (ROC) space, where each point in the curve captures both metrics at a given threshold value \citep{Gomez2018Supervised, Dahlqvist2020Regime}.
+In order to produce ROC curves for various versions of \varSODINN{} applied to a given \varADI{} sequence $D$, we first build the evaluation set $\mathcal{D}_{eval}=\{D_{1}, D_{2}, D_{3}, \dots, D_{s}\}$ containing $s$ synthetic datasets $D_i$, where each synthetic dataset is a copy of $D$ with one fake companion injection per noise regime.
+Here, we limit the number of injected companions per noise regime to one at a time to avoid any risk of cross-talk between companions in the detection algorithms themselves (\eg because multiple companions can affect the PCA), or in their evaluation (\eg if they get too close and merge in terms of confidence patch).
+The coordinates of these injections are randomly selected within the considered noise regime boundaries, and their fluxes are randomly set within a pre-defined range of fluxes that correspond to an S/N range between 0.5 and 2 in the processed frame.
+This pre-defined range of fluxes is estimated through the same data-driven strategy explained in Appendix~\ref{sec:appendixB} and illustrated in Fig.~\ref{fig:fluxes_estimation}.
+Hence, each algorithm provides $s$ final detection maps, from which true positives (TPs), false positives (FPs), true negatives (TNs) and false negatives (FNs) indicators are computed across the whole noise regime field of view at different detection thresholds.
+Then, all these indicators are averaged, and the corresponding ROC curve for the considered noise regime is produced.
+Instead of using the FPR metric as in standard ROC curves, here we used the mean number FPs within the whole field of view, which is more representative of the HCI detection task and facilitates the interpretation of our performance simulations.